 Siegel oversees the marketing department that includes sponsorship sales and fulfillment, public and community relations, social media, graphic design and advertising, video production, website, brand management and expo production.
 She most recently worked at the Marketing Department at Marine Corps Air Station Miramar in San Diego and before that, worked for 10 years in Marketing with a radio station group in Washington, DC.

-Jackson joined the MCMO leadership team in 2007.
-He served 26 years in the Marine Corps and retired as the Senior Enlisted Leader for MCCS (Marine Corps Community Services).
-As the MCMO Business Manager, Jackson leads the online registration process, customer service, database management, finances and MCM Charity Program He also works with military commands participating in MCM Forward, which consists of deployed service members running the MCM.
+Jackson joined the MCMO leadership team in 2007 as the Events Manager at the expansion of the MCMO.
+He served 26 years in the Marine Corps and retired a Master Gunnery Sergeant while holding the billet as the Senior Enlisted Leader for MCCS (Marine Corps Community Services).
+As the MCMO Business Manager, Jackson leads a team that oversees the online registration process, customer service, database and IT management, finances, runner packet pick up/check in during expo, contracting and purchasing, VIP protocol and MCM Charity Program.
+He also works with military commands participating in MCM events, which consists mostly deployed service members running the MCM.

 Schmidt joined the MCMO staff in 2003, following his retirement from 23 years of active duty service in the United States Marine Corps.
 He is responsible for coordinating Marine participation in event operations, directing the Special Project Officers in their various responsibilities.
 Schmidt serves as law enforcement liaison, oversees permitting and volunteer recruiting, as well as course certification and medical operations.
-While on active duty, Schmidt coached the Marine Corps Running Team from 1998- 2002, participating in 12 MCMs as a team member and boasts a 2:59:00 PR.
+While on active duty, Schmidt completed 12 MCMs as well as coached the Marine Corps Running Team from 1998-2002.
+He boasts a 2:59:02 PR.